nefedov-yury/BEAN/workdir/PsipJpsiPhiEta/00_readme.txt

 //--------------------------------------------------------------------
 // Study systematic uncertainties:
 //--------------------------------------------------------------------
+// mrec_4C.cc
-mrec_4C.cc - Here we use special selection with 4C-kinematic
+// We use special selection with 4C-kinematic constrints for data,
-             constrints for data (2009,2012 and continuum) and inclusive MC events.
+// continuum and inclusive MC events to estimate the contribution of
+// Psi(2S) -> pi+ pi- (phi eta) (non J/Psi) events.
-             The 'Mrec' is drawn and the contribution of Psi(2S) -> pi+ pi- phi eta (non J/Psi) is calculated.
+// The 'Mrec' is drawn and number of events in signal and side-band
+// regions are calculated.
-             -> mrec_4Cyear.pdf
+//      -> Mrec4C_{Year}.pdf

 //--------------------------------------------------------------------
 // Calculation of branching: